1andee/lighthouse-project-work/week1/w1d6/node-blog/readme.md

-#Express and EJS Tutorial
+# Express and EJS Tutorial

-##Purpose
+## Purpose
--To get practice and experience with Node, Express, and EJS
+To get practice and experience with Node, Express, and EJS